-The Appalachian Barn Alliance formed in 2012 to capture, in oral histories, photographs and architectural drawings, the evolution of the Appalachian barn.
-The barns of the Appalachian farmstead are an iconic symbol of a rural county’s farming lifestyle of harvest and resilience.
+The Appalachian Barn Alliance formed in 2012 to capture– in oral histories, photographs and architectural drawings — the evolution of the Southern Appalachian barn.
+The barns of the Southern Appalachian farmstead are an iconic symbol of a rural county’s farming lifestyle of harvest and resilience.
 The initial focus of the ABA is Madison County, North Carolina, north of Asheville along the border with Tennessee, where thousands of barns can be seen across the mountain landscape.

 We invite you to explore the agricultural history reflected in Madison County’s barns, through the research results available here.
-Search for details on historic barns by typing in a characteristic or feature, or simply choose to explore a geographic area by selecting a township.
-(A BRIEF HISTORY IS BELOW THE MAP)
+Search for details on historic barns by selecting a township.